gordonwatts/hep-programming-hints/awkward-hints.md

 ## Reducing Values in Nested Arrays (Sum, etc.)

-Awkward Array supports reductions (like sum, min, max, etc.) over specified axes.
+Awkward Array supports reductions (like sum, etc.) over specified axes.
 For example, **`ak.sum`** can sum numbers across different dimensions:

 - **Sum within each sublist:** Use `axis=1` (or `axis=-1` for the innermost axis) to sum each list of values independently.
 - **Sum across outer lists:** Use `axis=0` to sum element-wise across the outermost dimension.